JAlbertCode/prompt-marketplace/README.md

 The credit system allows the platform to:

-1. **Cover API Costs**: Baseline credits ensure that the actual costs of Sonar API calls are covered
+1. **Cover API Costs**: Baseline credits ensure that the actual costs of API calls are covered
 2. **Generate Revenue**: A portion of the premium can be retained by the platform
 3. **Scale Economically**: Higher-value/higher-cost prompts naturally generate more revenue